 -

-Dual Governance launched on testnet.
+Dual Governance to launch on testnet soon.

 Best validator set in the market